-In practice it is most useful to resolve a vector into components which are at right angles to one another, usually horizontal and vertical.
+In practise it is most useful to resolve a vector into components which are at right angles to one another, usually horizontal and vertical.

 Any vector can be resolved into a horizontal and a vertical component.
-If $\vec{A}$ is a vector, then the horizontal component of $\vec{A}$ is $\vec{A}x$ and the vertical component is $\vec{A}y$ .
+If \vec{A} is a vector, then the horizontal component of \vec{A} is \vec{A}x and the vertical component is \vec{A}y .

-Worked Example 63: Resolving a vector into components Question: A motorist undergoes a displacement of 250 km in a direction $30^{\circ}$ north of east.
-Resolve this displacement into components in the directions north $(\vec{x}N)$ and east $(\vec{x}E)$ .
+Example 9: Resolving a vector into components

+A motorist undergoes a displacement of 250 km in a direction 30° north of east.
+Resolve this displacement into components in the directions north (\vec{x}N) and east (\vec{x}E) .

-Step 1 : Draw a rough sketch of the original vector
+Step 1: Draw a rough sketch of the original vector